Dog Training For Dummies - Mary Ann Rombold-Zeigenfuse - E-Book

 Getting started

-So you have a dog?
-Lucky you.
+So, you have a dog?
+You are so lucky.
 You want to train your dog, right?
 Lucky dog.
-There is nothing that you can do to build a bond more quickly between you and your dog than training together, working as a team and spending time productively.
+There is nothing you can do to build a bond more quickly between you and your dog than training together, working as a team, and spending time productively.
+Lucky team.

-Someone once wrote: “All owners thinks they have the best dog in the world, and luckily they are all right.”
-Hence, the role of the dog will be played by your dog, and we refer to him in this chapter and book as Buddy, your buddy, and for simplicity, Buddy is a he.
+Someone once wrote: “All owners think they have the best dog in the world, and luckily they are all right.”
+Hence, the role of the dog will be played by your dog, and we refer to them in this book as Buddy, your buddy.
 Please insert your dog partner’s name where necessary.
 We want your relationship with your dog to be a joy.
+No Dog; No Joy!
+Know Dog; Know Joy!

 Understanding Why You’re Training Buddy: To Do Something or Not to Do Something

 The important question when training your dog is this: Are you training your dog to do something or to not do something?
 The answer really can be both.
 You’re teaching Buddy to be a good dog, to do this instead of doing that.
 To do something would be to sit here while you come in the door and greet your dog.
-To not do something would be don’t jump up as you come in the door.
-Teaching your dog to sit while greeting you is so much more fun than teaching your dog to not jump up on you.
-As often as possible, you’re going to teach Buddy what you want him to do rather than what you don’t want him to do.
+To not do something would be not to jump up as you come in the door.
+Teaching your dog to sit while greeting you is so much more fun than teaching your dog not to jump up on you.
+As often as possible, you’re going to teach Buddy what you want them to do rather than what you don’t want them to do.

 Identifying a Well-Trained Dog

 A well-trained dog is a joy to have around.
-He’s welcome almost anywhere because he behaves around people and other dogs.
-He knows how to stay, and he comes when called.
-He’s a pleasure to take for a walk because he doesn’t pull and can be let loose for a romp in the park.
-He can be taken on trips and family outings.
-He’s a member of the family in every sense of the word.
+They’re welcome almost anywhere because they behave around people and other dogs.
+They know how to stay and come when called.
+They are a pleasure to take for a walk because they don’t pull and can be let loose for a romp in the park.
+They can be taken on trips and family outings.
+They’re a member of the family in every sense of the word.
 This is your goal for Buddy, to be a well-trained dog!

-The most important benefit of training your dog is safety: your safety, the safety of others, and your dog’s own safety.
-A dog that listens and does what he’s told rarely gets into trouble.
-Instead of being a slave to a leash or a line, a trained dog is a free dog — he can be trusted to stay when told, not to jump on people, to come when called, and to walk nicely with you.
+The most important benefit of training your dog is safety: for you, for others, and for your dog’s own safety.
+A dog that listens and does what they’re told rarely gets into trouble.
+A trained dog is a free dog — they can be trusted to stay when told, not to jump on people, to come when called, and to walk nicely with you.

-For decades, we, Wendy and Mary Ann, have taught dog training classes, private lessons, seminars, and weeklong training camps.
-Working closely with veterinarians allows us to spend a lot of time doing behavior counseling with their clients.
-We ask people to tell us what a well-trained dog should look like and what they want to successfully train their dogs to do.
+For decades, I (Mary Ann) have taught dog-training classes, private lessons, seminars, and weeklong training camps.
+Working closely with veterinarians allows me to spend a lot of time doing behavior counseling with their clients.
+I ask people to tell me what a well-trained dog should look like and what they want to successfully train their dogs to do.
 They want a dog to be housetrained (Chapter 8 can help you with that task).
-Sadly more dogs are given up to shelters for failure to become house trained than any other issue.
+Sadly, more dogs are given up to shelters for failure to become house-trained than any other issue.
 After that, in order of importance, a well-trained dog is one who

 Doesn’t jump on people